-The increase in the gross profit margin in the first half of 2023 compared to the same period in 2022 can be attributed to higher gold and silver prices and ounces during the period sold at a higher price.
+The decrease in the gross profit margin in the three quarters of 2023 compared to the same period in 2022 can be attributed to higher production cost despite higher gold and silver prices and ounces during the period.

-Return on assets and return on equity decreased mainly from the lower net income in the first half of 2023 than in 2022.
+Return on assets and return on equity decreased mainly from the lower net income in the three quarters of 2023 than in 2022.

-DCSR decreased due to additional short-term loan obtained from a local bank to fund the initial acquisition cost of Asia Alliance Mining Resources Corporation.
+DCSR decreased due to additional short-term loan obtained from a local bank in December 2022 to fund the initial acquisition cost of Asia Alliance Mining Resources Corporation.